(800) 892-4772

 Here are a couple more professions you may encounter in the industry and what they mean:

 • Wellness coach.
 This is very similar to a health coach.
-A wellness coach works with clients to help them achieve health and wellness goals.
+A certified wellness coach works with clients to help them achieve health and wellness goals.
 The main difference is that wellness has a more holistic focus.
 It usually includes not just physical health but also mental, emotional, and spiritual well-being.

 • Life coach.
 Some people might think these roles are similar, but there are some major differences when considering health coach vs life coach.
 Life coaching focuses more on a person's personal and professional goals related to their sense of purpose and passion.
 Coaching sessions might be geared more toward career and finances, parenting, and relationships.
 However, lifestyle coaching, wellness coaching, and health coaching may overlap in their goals to help clients build healthy habits with diet and exercise.